eclipse-iceoryx/iceoryx/doc/design/polymorphic_handler.md

 This does not require blocking and only relies on fairly cheap atomic operations.
-Without using a mutex while using the handler, it is impossible that threads will always use the latest handler (as it maychange at any time).
+Without using a mutex while using the handler, it is impossible that threads will always use the latest handler (as it may change at any time).
 However, this is not required, it only is required that a handler that is obtained can be safely accessed.
 The latter is ensured by using `StaticLifetimeGuard`.